united-chunks-of-gamerica/Resource-Pack/README.md

 The optional resource pack for the mini-golf minigame.

 ## What it does:
 - Remodel and retexture endermites to a golf ball.
-The golf ball colors are: white, red, orange, blue, yellow, purple, green, pink, and black.
+	- Golf ball colors: white, red, orange, blue, yellow, purple, green, pink, and black.
+- Disables endermite particles
+- Disables endermite sounds